AuDigitalHealth/au-ps-consultation/input/pagecontent/design-persistence.md

 Despite these concerns, it is acknowledged that **clinical decisions may be made** based on a generated Patient Summary.
 In such cases, maintaining a **reference to the version used** could be important for clinical audit, medico-legal purposes, or continuity of care.

-This presents a **tricky balance** between data integrity, privacy, and clinical utility.
+This presents a **challenging balance** between data integrity, privacy, and clinical utility.

 ### Potential Approaches